-1. Choose the correct alternative and also provide your justification

-- i.
-The Black Money (Undisclosed Foreign Income and Assets) and Imposition of Tax Act, 2015 extends to - (a) Whole of India except the state of Jammu and Kashmir. - (b) Whole of India - (c) Whole of India except the state of Arunachal Pradesh - (d) Whole of India except the state of Jammu and Kashmir & Assam

-The Black Money (Undisclosed Foreign Income and Assets) and Imposition of Tax Act, 2015 extends to whole of India iii.
-Any variation made in the income from a source outside India in the assessment or reassessment of the total income of any previous year, of the assessee under the Income-tax Act in accordance with the provisions of section 29 to section 43C (Profits and gains of business or profession) or section 57 to section 59 (Income from other sources) or section 92C (Transfer pricing) of the said Act, included in the total undisclosed foreign income.
+CHOC ose the correct alternative and also provide your justification (i) The Black Money (Undisclosed Foreign Income and Assets) and Imposition of Tax Act, 2015 extends to (a) Whole of India except the state of Jammu and Kashmir. (b) Whole of India (c) Whole of India except the state of Arunachal Pradesh (d) Whole of India except the state of Jammu and Kashmir & Assam (ii) The Black Money (Undisclosed Foreign Income and Assets) and Imposition of Tax Act, 2015 provides that tax @% shall be charged on every assessee for every assessment year in respect of total undisclosed foreign income and asset of the previous year (a) 30 (b) 20 (c) 60 (d) 50 (iii) Any variation made in the income from a source outside India in the assessment or reassessment of the total income of any previous year, of the assessee under the Income-tax Act in accordance with the provisions of section 29 to section 43C (Profits and gains of business or profession) or section 57 to section 59 (Income from other sources) or section 92C (Transfer pricing) of the said Act,included in the total undisclosed foreign income. (a) shall not be (b) shall